Marukin Soy Sauce Museum (マルキン醤油記念館)

 - Not available

-- Yes (some have slope support, but there are stairs)
+- Yes (some slopes are available, but there are stairs)

 - Infant friendly